bjacobel/rak/README.md

 - [Prettier](https://prettier.io/)
 - [Jest](https://facebook.github.io/jest/)
 - [Enzyme](http://airbnb.io/enzyme/)
-- [.travis.yml](https://docs.travis-ci.com/user/customizing-the-build) configured to lint, test, build and deploy to S3/CloudFront
+- [GitHub Actions workflows](https://docs.github.com/en/actions/learn-github-actions) configured to lint, test, build and deploy to S3/CloudFront
 - [CloudFormation](https://aws.amazon.com/cloudformation/) template to set up those AWS resources for you

 ### Using it in a project

-Rak requires Node 12.
-In addition, to use the automatic AWS deployment features, you'll need both an AWS account and a Travis CI account.
+Rak requires Node 16.
+In addition, to use the automatic AWS deployment features, you'll need both an AWS account and a GitHub account.

 Start a new Project with Rak by creating an empty directory and installing `rak` into it.